V4Fire/Client/src/components/super/i-page/README.md

 #### [pageTitleProp]

-An initial page title.
+The current page title.
 Basically this title is set via `document.title`.

 #### [stagePageTitles]

 A dictionary of page titles (basically these titles are set via `document.title`).
-The dictionary values are tied to the `stage` values.
-A key with the name `[[DEFAULT]]` is used by default.
-If a key value is defined as a function, it will be invoked (the result will be used as a title).
+The dictionary values are bound to the `stage` values.

+The key named `[[DEFAULT]]` is used by default.
+If the key value is defined as a function, it will be called (the result will be used as the title).

 ```typescript
 class bMyPage extends iPage {